paolosalvatori/aks-front-door-end-to-end-tls/README.md

 3. Azure Front Door forwards the incoming request to the [Azure Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) connected to the [Azure Private Link Service](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview) used to expose the AKS-hosted workload.
 4. The request is sent to the Azure Private Link Service.
 5. The request is forwarded to the `kubernetes-internal` AKS internal load balancer.
-6. The request is sent to one of the agent nodes hosting a pod of the NGINX Ingress Controller.
+6. The request is sent to one of the agent nodes hosting a pod of the managed or unmanaged NGINX Ingress Controller.
-7. The request is handled by one of the NGINX Ingress Controller replicas
+7. The request is handled by one of the managed or unmanaged NGINX Ingress Controller replicas
-8. The NGINX Ingress Controller forwards the request to one of the workload pods.
+8. The managed or unmanaged NGINX Ingress Controller forwards the request to one of the workload pods.

 ## End-to-End TLS in Azure Front Door